zimfw/zimfw/modules/git/README.md

   - `glG` displays the graph log with authors and dates.
   - `glb` displays the brief commit log.
   - `glc` displays the commit count for each contributor in descending order.
-  - `glS` displays the log verifying the GPG signature of commits.
+  - `glv` displays the log verifying the GPG signature of commits.

 ### Merge